theranox/qgcn/README.md

     - train_acc_std_of_smaxs
     - train_loss_avg_of_smaxs
     - train_loss_std_of_smaxs
-2. Assuming early stopping of models, it'd be reasonable to have reported the max stats instead but we chose not to because  it doesn't capture the dynamics during training as well as a smoothened (averaging) method would
+2. Assuming early stopping / check-pointing of models, it'd be reasonable to have reported the max stats instead but we chose not to because  it doesn't capture the dynamics during training as well as a smoothened (averaging) method does
-3. Notice in your experimental runs that max stats also supports the same equivalence claim, and much more strongly than the average stats but due to reason 2. we decided to use average stats
+3. Notice in the experimental runs that max stats also supports the same equivalence claim, and much more strongly than the average stats but due to reason 2. we decided to use average stats